Photograph of Wilson's Bird-of-paradise

 White-plumed Antbird Pithys albifrons

 This is the stand-out bird in a massive family and one of the most extraordinary of all birds thanks to its outrageous white facial plumes which form a long upright crest and beard.
 It occurs in northern South America north of the Amazon and is usually seen following army ant swarms only.
-The best places in the world to see White-plumed Antbird include Imataca Forest Reserve in Eastern Venezuela, Guyana, Suriname, the Amazon, La Selva Lodge and Napo Wildlife Center in Northern Ecuador, and the Iquitos area in Northeastern Peru.
+The best places in the world to see White-plumed Antbird include Imataca Forest Reserve, El Palmar, Bolivar in Eastern Venezuela, Guyana, Suriname, the Amazon of Brazil, the Amazonian region of Northern Ecuador, and the Iquitos area in Northeastern Peru.

 Pompadour Cotinga Xipholena punicea

 The cotingas is yet another family full of gorgeous birds but the male of this one really is special thanks to its claret-coloured plumage.
-The best places in the world to see Pompadour Cotinga, which occurs in northern South America from extreme east Colombia through south Venezuela to the Guianas, the Amazon region of Brazil, northeast Bolivia and Northeastern Peru, include Imataca FR and the Escalera in Eastern Venezuela, Guyana, Suriname, the Amazon, and the Iquitos area in Northeastern Peru.
+The best places in the world to see Pompadour Cotinga, which occurs in northern South America from extreme eastern Colombia through southern Venezuela to the Guianas, the Amazon region of Brazil, northeast Bolivia and northeastern Peru, include the Mitu area of Colombia, Imataca Forest Reserve and the Escalera in Eastern Venezuela, Guyana, Suriname, the Amazon, and the Iquitos area in Northeastern Peru.

-The red males of this species are a bit brighter than Guianan Cock-of-the-Rock (Rupicola rupicola), the only two birds of this ilk in the world.
-The best places to see Andean Cock-of-the-Rock, which occurs from Western Venezuela to Northern Bolivia, include the few known leks at Jardin in Colombia, in the Santo Domingo Valley in Western Venezuela, at Angel Paz's Reserve in Northern Ecuador, and near Cock-of-the-Rock Lodge in Southern Peru.
-The best places in the world to see Guianan Cock-of-the-Rock, which occurs from extreme east Colombia to the Guianas and Brazil north of the Amazon, include the Escalera in Eastern Venezuela, Guyana, near Manaus in the Amazon and, best of all, at the largest known lek at the Voltzberg in Raleigh Falls NP, Suriname.
+There are two equally extraordinary cock-of-the-rocks; Andean (Rupicola peruviana) and Guianan (Rupicola rupicola), the only two birds of this ilk on planet Earth.
+The best places to see the incredibly bright red Andean Cock-of-the-Rock, which occurs from Western Venezuela to Northern Bolivia, include the few known leks: at Jardin in Colombia; in the Santo Domingo Valley in Western Venezuela; at Refugio Paz de las Aves in Northern Ecuador; and near Cock-of-the-Rock Lodge in Southern Peru.
+The best places in the world to see the orange Guianan Cock-of-the-Rock, which occurs from eastern Colombia to the Guianas and Brazil north of the Amazon, include the Mitu area in Colombia; the Escalera in Eastern Venezuela; at leks in Guyana, at a lek near Manaus in the Amazon and, best of all, at the largest known lek, at the Voltzberg in Raleigh Falls National Park, Suriname.

 Superb Lyrebird Menura novaehollandiae

 The male of this species has a shimmering veil of a tail with lyre-shaped outer tail feathers but it is its song which is even more amazing, for it is a superb mimic, even copying the shutter and motor-drive sounds of SLR cameras.
-It occurs near Sydney in Eastern Australia and Melbourne in Southeastern Australia and is most likely to be heard singing and seen displaying in the southern autumn and winter, which is also true of the only other lyrebird, Albert’s Lyrebird (Menura alberti), which is just as good at mimicry and also has almost as impressive a tail.
-It also occurs in Eastern Australia where the best place to see Albert’s Lyrebird is Lamington NP near Brisbane.
+It occurs near Sydney in Eastern Australia, notably in Royal National Park where there is usually at least one confiding male along Lady Carrington Drive, and Minna Murra Rainforest Park, and near Melbourne in Southeastern Australia, notably in Sherbrooke Forest and other places in the Dandenong Ranges, and at Badger Weir, and is most likely to be heard singing and seen displaying in the southern autumn and winter, which is also true of the only other lyrebird, Albert’s Lyrebird (Menura alberti), which is just as good at mimicry and also has almost as impressive a tail.
+It also occurs in Eastern Australia but has a much smaller distribution and is best looked for near O'Reilly's Rainforest Retreat in Lamington National Park near Brisbane, although even there it is tough to see a singing and displaying male.

-The male of this species is quite possibly the brightest bird in the world; deep, fulsome, shocking yellow-orange all over!
-It occurs in New Guinea of course where the best places in the world to see Flame Bowerbird include the lower Arfak Mountains of West Papua, and the Kiunga/Elevala River area of Papua New Guinea where there are even known bowers which it is sometimes possible to see birds visiting.
+The male of this species is quite possibly the brightest bird in the world; deep, lush, shocking yellow-orange all over!
+It occurs in New Guinea of course where the best place in the world to see Flame Bowerbird is the Kiunga/Elevala River area of Papua New Guinea.
+The very similar Masked Bowerbird (aureus) which has a black face, can be seen in the lower Arfak Mountains of West Papua, although both species are very shy and elusive.

-There can be few more fantastic sights to see than a fairy-like white paradise flycatcher dashing about the forest.
-This Asian one was photographed in India by Tom Tams.
+There can be few more fantastic sights than a fairy-like white paradise-flycatcher dashing about the forest.
+This image of an Asian one was taken in Sri Lanka by Chris Townend.

 This small and stocky bird has a spiky crest, bright yellow eyes, a short tail and broad rounded wings, and no other bird looks anything like it.
 The male is black and white, the female grey, rufous and white.
-It has a curious patchy distribution in Africa south of the Sahara and is inexplicably rather uncommon in some places but commoner in others where it can be seen with some ease.
-It also has a rather long alternative name; Black-and-white (Shrike) Flycatcher, perhaps because the word Vanga is associated with a sometimes violent initiation ceremony of the former Ndembo secret society of the Lower Congo.
+It has a patchy distribution in Africa south of the Sahara but can be seen with some ease in Gabon and Uganda.
+It also has a rather long name, perhaps because the word Vanga is associated with a sometimes violent initiation ceremony of the former Ndembo secret society of the Lower Congo.

 Brown Sicklebill Epimachus meyeri